Pinpoint tests — car equipped with OSC

 No

-A14: INTERNAL DRIVE AXLE HARNESS GROUND CIRCUIT CHECK
+A14: CHECKING THE TRANSAXLE INTERNAL WIRING HARNESS GROUND CIRCUIT

-- SSC - between pin 11 of the solenoid valve connector of the internal wiring harness of the gearbox in the block with the driving axle and "ground" (lifting eye)
+- SSC - between pin 11 of the connector of the electromagnetic valve of the internal wiring harness of the gearbox in the block with the drive axle and the "ground" (lifting eye)

-- SSD - between pin 12 of the solenoid valve connector of the internal wiring harness of the gearbox in the block with the drive axle and "ground" (lifting eye)
+- SSD - between pin 12 of the connector of the electromagnetic valve of the internal wiring harness of the gearbox in the block with the drive axle and the "ground" (lifting eye)

-- SSE - between pin 10 of the solenoid valve connector of the internal wiring harness of the gearbox in the block with the driving axle and "ground" (lifting eye)
+- SSE - between pin 10 of the connector of the electromagnetic valve of the internal wiring harness of the gearbox in the block with the driving axle and the "ground" (lifting eye)

 Yes

 INSTALL a new PCM.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No